-Users who need to use processing times must make use of the conversion routines provided in [ORBIT SUM] (xo time to orbit and xv orbit to time functions).
+Users who need to use processing times must make use of the conversion routines provided in [ORBIT_SUM] (xo_time_to_orbit and xv_orbit_to_time functions).

-The xv_sc_vis_time function considers the following sources of occultation, which can be configured through xv link data input struct:
+The xv_sc_vis_time function considers the following sources of occultation, which can be configured through xv_link_data input struct:

 - Earth plus a minimum tangent height. - Satellite inclusive and exclusive masks, which are zones of azimuth and elevation where visibility is possible (inclusive mask) or not possible (exclusive mask).
-With this masks all the restrictions (mechanical or of any type) must be simulated.
+These masks can be used to model constraints (e.g. mechanical) or occlusion of the field of view.